 The Japanese have established a few factories in Cambodia that offer jobs to Cambodians, and the country has become quite good at producing high-quality bikes.
 It is possible to purchase inexpensive bikes from here or more expensive bicycles made with a higher grade of parts than from other countries, including e-bikes.

-Facts about Cambodia’s Climate?
+What is Cambodia’s Climate?

 The climate of Cambodia is tropical, with a rainy season from May to October.
 The rainy season brings strong winds from the northeast.
 It is commonly known as a “monsoon”.
 As a result, Phnom Penh can be hot and humid with temperatures up to 36 °C (97 °F).

 Cambodia’s weather doesn’t have any strong patterns in time, but it does change often.
 There are days when it will be hot and sunny all day long, but there are also days filled with the smell of rain.

 Funerals in Cambodia